sococo/sococo-developer-website/public/pages/faq.md

 A. A couple possibilities
   * This usually means your space is not running yet.
 Use a Mac or Windows client to start up your space, then login your bot.
 The bot can then remain logged in.
   * The server may be temporarily busy.
 Desktop and mobile clients get priority over API clients.
 Try again in 5 minutes.

+Q.  Getting 403 when publishing a message on `/bayeux`
+A.  This indicates that your login was expired by our API server, possibly due to a network disconnection of your client.
+When a network disconnection occurs, many of the bayeux client libraries available will automatically attempt to restore the bayeux stream when it becomes available.
+If the disconnection is longer than a few seconds your login will be expired and you must re-authenticate.

 Q. What should I include when reporting a problem?
 A. If possible, problems reported with the streaming API should include all the following:
-  * Request URL (/api/v1/login or /api/v1/bayeux) and HTTP cookies received and/or sent.
+  * Request URL (`/api/v1/login` or `/api/v1/bayeux`) and HTTP cookies received and/or sent.
   * HTTP response code.
   * HTTP response body.
   * Your external IP address as visible to our servers, obtained via http://www.sococo.com/checkip (request this from the machine that is running your API client code)